18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-learning-resources/index.md

 ## Ending

-I know that the list here is very long but don't be scared, you can start slow, _crawl_, _walk_, then _run_.
+I know that the list here is very long but don't be scared.
+You can start slow, _crawl_, _walk_, then _run_.
 At least you are better than me in the sense that you have an overview picture before starting it.

 <!-- MARKDOWN LINKS & IMAGES -->